 Mill Patching

 The second option, mill patching, can be used if the asphalt parking lot only has surficial damage.
 If there is asphalt at the bottom of the holes, crews can mill two inches off the surface surrounding the pothole and replace the area with compacted asphalt.
-This pothole repair option creates a smooth pavement that will hold longer than a pothole patch.
+This pothole repair option creates smooth pavement that will hold longer than a pothole patch.

 The downside to this option is reflective cracking may occur after freeze and thaw cycles.
 Reflective cracking is when the cracks in the bottom of the patch show through it, which could result in a similar situation as when the pothole started.